superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 This whole idea comes from disabling your arrow keys in the Vim editor, because repeatedly pressing **Up,Up,Up,Up** is an inefficient way to use the editor.
 For that particular movement you could have used `4k` to move up three lines.

-There are many others places that repeated keypresses can be removed, here are a few ideas.
+There are many others places that repeated keypresses can be removed, here are a few ideas for:

+* Vim
+* Web browsers
+* Desktop Alt+Tab and application launching

 ## Vim